-The beer tap tower, also known as a draft beer tower, beer tower and draft tower.
+The beer tap tower, also known as a draft beer tower, draught beer tower, beer tower, beer tower dispenser and draft tower.
 This center piece of equipment in a draft beer system, is where beer pours.
 The tap tower can come in a variety of different shapes, set-ups and number of taps.

 I’m going to go over all that you will need to know about a draft beer tower and the important things to understand.
 After this post you will also have a great overview of what type of tower is best in a commercial or private setting.